themsiqueira/melhorenvio/README.md

 ### Contributing

-The purpose of this library is to motivate developers to constantly write a solid documentation and testing.
-A complete and nice looking documentation is key to a successful development and code maintainability.
 Please feel free to open any issues you might come up with and to submit your own PRs.
 There is not a contributing guide yet

 ### Contributors